• ABOUT US

 Roommates: Here and in Saudi Arabia

-You say you don’t want a roommate?
-Your children have finally left home, your husband left 10 years ago, and you no longer want to be someone’s disciplinarian, therapist, or housekeeper.
+But you say you don't want a roommate?
+Your children have finally left home, your husband left 10 years ago, and you no longer want to be someone's disciplinarian, therapist, or housekeeper.
 I understand.
-I can tell my share of stories (and I have heard even more stories) about intolerable roommates.
+I can tell my share of stories (and I have heard even more) about intolerable roommates.

-There is the roommate who runs around in a bathrobe every evening, even on weekends, even when guests are over.
-There’s the roommate who tries to one-up you in conversations with your friends, family members, and worst of all, your boyfriend.
-There’s the roommate who is chronically late on the rent and borrows your clothes, toiletries, books, and food.
-There’s the roommate who throws house-trashing parties.
-There’s the roommate whose boyfriend moves in with you, empties your fridge, hijacks your TV, and racks up your water and electricity bill.
-Then there’s … you get the idea.
+There is the roommate who sits around in a bathrobe all day, even on weekends, even when guests are over.
+There's the roommate who tries to one-up you in conversations with your friends, family members, and worst of all, your boyfriend.
+There's the roommate who is chronically late on the rent and borrows your clothes, toiletries, books, and food.
+There's the roommate whose boyfriend moves in with you, empties your fridge, hijacks your TV, and racks up your water and electricity bill.
+You get the idea.

 With all this in mind, you may ask if it is even advisable to share housing with a complete stranger.
 The answer is yes.
 After all, things are different in the Middle East; most significantly, members of the opposite sex aren’t allowed in your housing, and alcohol is prohibited.
 Beyond this, there are many other things to recommend having a roommate.